Theobald or Thibault, known as the Trickster, was a vassal of 10th Century West Frankish King Lothair.

 He married Luitgarde de Vermandois, sometime in 943 or 9441.

-Together they had five children1:
+Together they had four children1:

 Notable events

-In 952, Theobald’s brother-in-law Alain II, Duke of Evraux died1.
+In 952, Theobald’s brother-in-law Alain II, Duke of Evraux, died1.
 Theobald took over Brittany as guardian of his underage nephew Drogo1.
-History shows he plotted against Richard I, Count of Normandy – whose grandfather is Rollo the Viking, another ancestor of mine.

 In 957, Theobald signed a charter withdrawing his claims to a serf in favour of the monks of Saint-Martin de Tours1.

-In 960, he gained control of the counties of Chatres and Châteaudun, becoming the vassal of Lothair, King of the West Franks by 9631.
+In 960, he gained control of the counties of Chatres and Châteaudun, becoming a vassal of Lothair, King of the West Franks by 9631.
+He established a fortification in Châteaudun on top of ancient wooden Celtic forts3 4 5 6.
+The only part of Thibauld’s fortifications which still exist are the dungeons in the castle7.

 In May 974, history records him as donating to Saint-Florent de Saumur, without indicating what he donated1.